-There are additional similar pilot programs offered by CMS that seek to more closely tie Medicare payment without quality incomes, including the Bundles Payments for Care Improvement (BPCI) initiative.
-64 While hospices again may not be able to directly participate in the BPCI program, there may be greater opportunities for hospices to partner with other provider types to assist in meeting the heightened quality of care requirements.
+There are additional similar pilot programs offered by CMS that seek to more closely tie Medicare payment with quality incomes, including the Bundles Payments for Care Improvement (BPCI) initiative.75 While hospices again may not be able to directly participate in the BPCI program, there may be greater opportunities for hospices to partner with other provider types to assist in meeting the heightened quality of care requirements.
+Hospice and palliative care programs that are part of an integrated health and hospital system have been increasingly active in ACO activities.
+With the potential of a carve-in of the hospice benefit into the Medicare Advantage benefit, hospices will face increasing pressure to provide innovative care models, likely with reimbursement that is at a lower per diem rate or based on some other payment methodology.